 “The name Fuerteventura means strong winds in Spanish,” says Thorsten Fiberkorn, of the Canaries specialist, Cachet Travel.
 “Winds can travel more freely across the island because it is flatter, with fewer mountains.
 These weather conditions make Fuerteventura perfect for windsurfers.”

 Lanzarote tends to be the hottest and most arid of the Canaries, as it is closest to the Sahara desert and because it is one of the lowest lying islands.
-The Sahara can bring high temperatures and fine sand to Lanzarote, causing heatwaves at times.
+The Sahara can bring high temperatures and fine sand to Lanzarote, causing occasional heatwaves.
 Like Fuerteventura, Lanzarote is relatively flat which means there is little regional variation in weather conditions.
 However the South and south western regions such as Playa Blanca, Puerto del Carmen, Playa Honda and La Hoya are sunnier and drier because of two small mountain ranges.
-Average temperatures in the south range between 21-25°C, with highs of 28°C in summer.
+Average temperatures in the south are 21-25°C, with highs of 28°C in summer.
 You can rent a villa with private pool in Lanzarote or stay at a charming boutique hotel.

 El Hierro, La Palma and La Gomera